plone/plone.restapi-client/docs/actions/addons.md

 ## Install Addons profile

+### Mutation function

+Use the `installAddonProfileMutation` function to get the mutation for installing an add-on profile at a given path.

+### Hook

-This function can be used to install an add-on profile at the given path.
+Use the `useInstallProfileAddon` hook to install an add-on profile at a given path.

-- Function name: `installAddonProfileMutation`

 ### Parameters